MalloZup/go-verdura/README.md

 cocomero.go is a golang parser for analyzing cucumber output.html

 #### Tomate.go
-Tomate explore the  Property testing,  with Quick-check test for golang
+Tomate explore the Property based testing:  with the lib quick for golang

 ### Ginkgo.go

 Ginkgo explore BDD testing in golang.